platelminto/icloud-to-nextcloud/README.md

   - For Bash scripts: Look for variables at the beginning of the script.
   - For Python scripts: Look for variables inside the `if __name__ == "__main__":` block.

-- By default, all scripts create new data and will not overwrite your original files.
-You can run them without worrying about losing your original data.

-- Some scripts contain options to change from only-copy to overwrite/move directly.
-This can be faster for large migrations.
-Review the script options carefully before using these modes.
+- By default, most scripts are set to copy files rather than move them directly.
+This is the safest option as it preserves your original data.
+However, it's generally fine and more efficient to move files directly:
+  - If you're confident in your setup and have backups, consider changing the scripts to move files instead of copying them.
+  - To do this, look for variables or options in the scripts that control whether files are copied or moved, and adjust them accordingly.
+  - Moving files directly can significantly speed up the migration process, especially for large collections.

+- Always ensure you have backups of your data before running any migration scripts, regardless of whether you're copying or moving files.

 - Make sure to review and modify the paths before running any scripts.
 The paths should point to the relevant data for each script (e.g., vCard files for contact scripts, photo directories for photo scripts).